 A succulent orange sesame seed vinaigrette

 all sitting atop crunchy romaine lettuce

-I found that if you simmer the orange juice to let it reduce and thicken, it intensifies the orange flavor and makes the vinaigrette less “watery”.
-The poppy seeds really add a nice crunch and flavor, and I’m surprised I’ve never tried it in a salad before.
+I’ve found that if you simmer the orange juice to let it reduce and thicken, it intensifies the orange flavor and makes the vinaigrette less “watery”.
+You can use store-bought orange juice or you can juice a couple of oranges for an even fresher flavor.

 If you try this salad at home, please comment below and let me know how it turns out!!